 I’m nervous about writing this, mostly because it contains some stuff that’s about my own personality traits.
 But it’s been such a revelation to us that I have to share it.
-It also contains some stuff about our kid.
-And for this reason, it’s possible that I’ll remove this post in future as I don’t want stuff about HIS character traits hanging around on the internet.

 This post is an explanation of a character trait that we (are very glad we) found out about.
 It’s a summary of our own learnings and experiences.
 It will duplicate some things that you can read much more polished and detailed accounts of elsewhere.